uibakery/self-hosted/README.md

 ## Embedding

-UI Bakery self-hosted can be easily embedden in other web applications and pages.
+UI Bakery self-hosted can be easily embedded in other web applications and pages.
 It is also possible to setup two-way communitcation between embedded app and website the app is embedded in.

+Before you proceed, make sure that `UI_BAKERY_EMBEDDED_ENABLE_ACTIONS_EXECUTION=true` variable is enabled in your instance.

 1. Embed UI Bakery in an iframe where `src` is a link to an Embedded UI Bakery application (e.g. `https://custom-uibakery.com/share/SKDUFYUDF`)